davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 }
 ````

 The code has gotten even more complex, and provisioning that node list is a little bit of an operational burden, but overall this seems pretty tractable!
-So maybe this problem isn't "borderline impossible" after all?
-Hold that thought for a few minutes while we examine another, closely related problem, which I will call the **happened-or-not?** problem.
+Let's move on to another related problem, which I'll call the **happened-or-not?** problem.

 ## Another Example: Happened-or-Not?